-What else does fermentation do to bread?
-It decreases the amounts of starches resulting in a lower glycemic index and a healthier blood sugar response.
+Fermentation decreases the amounts of starches resulting in a lower glycemic index and a healthier blood sugar response.

 A study published in the British Journal of Nutrition from the University of Guelph tested subjects’ carbohydrate metabolism, blood sugar, and insulin with four types of bread given at breakfast: white, whole wheat, whole wheat with barley and sourdough.
 The results showed that sourdough was far superior with a lower blood sugar response for a similar rise in insulin, and the subjects’ blood sugar was more stable in response to lunch and several hours later.
 The whole wheat came out on the bottom, even below white bread.
 It caused blood sugar levels to spike and lasted well after lunch.

 That sourdough sandwich isn’t looking so evil now, is it?
 There is one caveat.
 When choosing sourdough, you have to look for “sourdough starter” on the label and not “yeast.”
 Sourdough bread that uses yeast for a quick rise is not real sourdough and will not deliver the benefits of real sourdough.